 From making a few changes to your website to getting more reviews and publishing content, you can make an immediate impact on your local reach by strategically investing in your marketing and advertising.
 These tactics include:

-- Optimize your Google My Business listing for location
+- Optimize your Google Business Profile for location

 - Add local schema and structured data to your website